-The way employers will figure federal income tax withholding for 2020 is changing to match the changes to the new Form W-4.
-Beginning in 2020, employers use IRS Publication 15-T to figure the amount of federal income tax to withhold from their employees' wages.
+The way employers will determine federal income tax withholding is changing to match the changes to the new Form W-4.
+As of 2021, employers use IRS Publication 15-T to figure the amount of federal income tax to withhold from their employees' wages.

-KEY POINT.
-As of 2020, employees are no longer be able to request adjustments to their Form W-4 using withholding allowances.
+Beginning with the 2020 Form W-4, employees are no longer able to request adjustments to their withholding using withholding allowances.
 Instead, using the new Form W-4, employees will provide employers with amounts to increase or reduce taxes and amounts to increase or decrease the amount of wage income subject to income tax withholding.

-The computations described in Publication 15-T will allow employers to figure withholding regardless of whether the employee provided a Form W-4 in an earlier year or will provide a new Form W-4 in 2021.
+The computations described in Publication 15-T will allow employers to figure withholding regardless of whether the employee provided a Form W-4 in an earlier year or will provide a new one in 2022.
+Publication 15T also allows employers to figure withholding based on their payroll system (automated or manual) and withholding method of choice.

-Publication 15-T also allows employers to figure withholding based on their payroll system (automated or manual) and withholding method of choice.
-Publication 15- I describes five methods for determining the amount of income taxes to be withheld from an employee's wages:
+Publication 15-T describes five methods for determining the amount of income taxes to be withheld from an employee's wages in 2022:

-- 1. percentage method tables for automated payroll systems; - wage bracket method tables for manual payroll systems with Forms W-4 from 2020 or later; - wage bracket method tables for manual payroll systems with Forms W-4 from before 2020; - 4. percentage method tables for manual payroll systems with Forms W-4 from 2020 or later; and - 5. percentage method tables for manual payroll systems with Forms W-4 from before 2020.
+- percentage method tables for automated payroll systems; - wage bracket method tables for manual payroll systems with Forms W-4 from 2020 or later: - wage bracket method tables for manual payroll systems with Forms W-4 from 2019 or earlier; - 4. percentage method tables for manual payroll systems with Forms W-4 from 2020 or later; and - 5. percentage method tables for manual payroll systems with Forms W-4 from 2019 or earlier.

 KEY POINT.
 The IRS is asserting that the new method for computing withheld taxes is simpler.
 But many employers believe the opposite is true.
-Fortunately, the IRS is launching an online withholding estimator at www.irs.gov/W4App to provide employers with the most accurate withholding method.
+Fortunately, the IRS has launched an online withholding estimator at www.irs.gov/W4App to provide employers with the most accurate withholding method.